CURRENT OFFERS - Click Here

 How do you stop Mealybug?

 In the early summer /in warm light conditions it is a good idea to inspect vulnerable plants every week and deal with the first signs of pest infestation immediately.
 Where possible, remove infested leaves, buds and stems because this will initially reduce numbers.
-Unmated females can live away from the plant so it is equally important to keep growing areas, pots, etc clean
+Unmated females can live away from the plant so it is equally important to keep growing areas, pots, etc clean.

 It's a good idea to clean Mealybug off as soon as you see it, ideally cleaning with SB Plant Invigorator to properly remove the bugs and strengthen the plant.
 It's really important that you take care not to move the pest from plant to plant or around bigger plants in your attempts to clean it off, think of it as a very contagious disease!